alfifrr/milestone-1/README.md

 - A hamburger menu toggle for mobile navigation.
 - Smooth scrolling with a 75px offset to prevent content cutoff.
+- The script will wait for the page content to load first, ensuring responsiveness and interactivity.

 ### 4. Deployment